Morpheus3000/SIGNet/README.md

 P. Das, S. Karaoglu, A. Gisenij and T. Gevers, [SIGNet: Intrinsic Image Decomposition by a Semantic and Invariant Gradient Driven Network for Indoor Scenes](https://arxiv.org/abs/2208.14369), European Conference on Computer Vision (ECCV) CV4Metaverse Workshop, 2022.
 The pretrained model for the IIW evaluations can be downloaded from [here](https://uvaauas.figshare.com/ndownloader/files/37974426)

 Our model exploits illumination invariant features and a simple pixel grouping strategy to efficiently decompose an image.
 The model is able to predict physically consistent reflectance and shading from a single input image, without the need for any specific hardware or sensor modality.
-The network is trained on a small dataset of 5k images (to be released soo) without any specialised losses.
+The network is trained on a small dataset of 5k images without any specialised losses.

 ![Propose network](/images/Network_overview.png "The proposed network.")